Transmutation Theory and Quantization Approach for Quantum Groupoids: 1. Preliminaries

 where $*$ is the usual convolution product, and the idempotent maps $\v_t, \v_s$ are defined by

 In this case, $S$ is called the antipode, $\v_t$ is called the target map, and $\v_s$ is called the source map, respectively.
 If antipode $S$ exists, then it is unique and $S$ is an anti-algebra and anti-coalgebra morphism.
 We will always assume that $S$ is bijective.
-If $H$ is a finite dimensional weak Hopf algebra, then $S$ is automatically bijective. \\
+If $H$ is a finite dimensional quantum groupoid, then $S$ is automatically bijective. \\

 The target space $H_{t}$ and source space $H_{s}$ are the images of $\v_t$ and $\v_s$, respectively, which can be described as follows:

 It is easy to see that $H_{t}$ and $H_{s}$ are subalgebras of $H$.